paul-wolf/strgen/README.md

 Generate randomized strings of characters using a template.

-This is a Python module that enables a user to test data, unique ids, passwords, vouchers or other randomized data very quickly using a template language.
+This is a Python module that enables a user to test generate data, unique ids, passwords, vouchers or other randomized data very quickly using a template language.
 The template language is superficially similar to regular expressions but instead of defining how to find or capture strings, it defines how to generate randomized strings.

 An example template for generating a very strong password: